-Ship is in and the eerie buccaneer grin on my waiter’s countenance foretells tourist plunder ahead.
+The ship is in and the eerie buccaneer grin on my waiter’s countenance foretells tourist plunder ahead.

 THERE YOU ARE…

 I’m here with a group of students in their first years of higher ed. on, what is for many, their first international sojourn.
 There is plenty of time for cultural exchange, but the students have a primary mission, which is to assist local entrepreneurs in their various endeavors.
 Later on this day, after the day’s experiential learning, the cruise liner is GONE, and the locals are back to their original grumpy bearing.
-Over in a remote corner of the beach-view cabana, there is an author interviewing local entrepreneurs, digging for gold to use in his latest book.
-He’s an interloper and doesn’t know how cranky the hotel’s employees can be and so dared to move a stem glass in order to make room for his recorder.
-This audacious breach of manners drew a hissing demand to put everything back where is was.
+Over in a remote corner of the beach-view cabana, an author is interviewing local entrepreneurs, digging for gold to use in his latest book.
+He’s an interloper and doesn’t know how cranky the hotel’s employees can be and so dared to move a stem glass to make room for his recorder.
+This audacious breach of manners drew a hissing demand to put everything back where it was.
 Luckily, he’s interviewing locals, and they run interference for him.

 FISH OUTTA WATER…

 One might find it weird being among the scarce few honkies in streams of people drifting around a beach community.
 After all, it IS the off-season, so few tourists are to be found.
 The locals are primarily of color and don’t appear troubled with questions of social justice.
 In contrast to the racially tense air in the US, folks seem generally peaceful, at ease on their island.
-One might wonder, however… where are the interlopers’ boundaries?
-For example, one customarily bold tourist from the Midwest US, a person used to taking 40-minute uninhibited walks at the end of his workdays told me he tried to do it, walk, on this morning, but found himself feeling super unwelcome (ah, fresh perspectives).
+One might wonder, however, where are the interlopers’ boundaries?
+For example, one customarily bold tourist from the Midwest US, a person used to taking 40-minute uninhibited walks at the end of his workdays told me he tried to do it (walk) on this morning, but found himself feeling super unwelcome (ah, fresh perspectives).
 He ended up skipping the morning walk but may screw his courage up later in the day.
 After all, he’s on island time now.
-He knows those grown accustomed to the world starting engines of commerce somewhere around 7:00 am will have to adjust, and should probably get used to not having breakfast till 7:00 on the island.
+He knows those grown accustomed to the world starting engines of commerce somewhere around 7:00 am will have to adjust, and should probably get used to not having breakfast till 7:00 am on the island.

 Many are the opportunities for wonder in “Paradise” as local celebrity, Ife Badejo calls it.
 One of the more popular adventures is a trip around the island in a canopy-covered motor boat.
 It is speculated that three out of twenty Midwestern landlubbers on these excursions grow quite seasick and throw up overboard, or worse, on boatmates.
 Sometimes when a hapless landlubber regurgitates the morning’s breakfast on their neighbor, it starts a chain reaction of stomach evacuating fun.
 Ah… good times.
 Luckily, tour organizers have the foresight to install water hoses starboard and stern conveniently for these unfortunate situations.
 Other wonder inspiring diversions include jungle zip line courses and, of course, shopping and cosmopolitan cuisine out the wazoo.
 The zip line requires one to screw courage up good and tight.
 Although a rider may have two safety lines and a workman’s glove to prevent plunging to the mango peppered ground, they also have friendly guides that help the persistently squeamish.
-Some just can’t hang, and the numbers are about the same as those of the party boat seasick variety… just different individuals.
+Some just can’t hang, and the numbers are about the same as those of the party boat seasick variety, just different individuals.

 Lunchtime, things get spicier.
 One is more likely to hear Bob Marley at a place known as the “Lazy Lizard,” just a few ticks to the left of the Holland House deck.
 A super popular lunch spot, the proprietor not only serves delish nibbledy gibblies, he also has a line of fruit-infused rum that rocks, on the rocks or neat.
-Get jerk wings at the Lazy Lizard… and prepare to burn.
-Cool yourself with a slash of Guava Berry infused rum and then get ready to sleep… you’re on island time Mon… napping is good, and the Lazy Lizard is a knock-out… KO!
+Get jerk wings at the Lazy Lizard and prepare to burn.
+Cool yourself with a slash of Guava Berry infused rum and then get ready to sleep.
+You’re on island time Mon.
+Napping is good, and the Lazy Lizard is a knock-out… KO!